 Small Grants Competition

-Consulting Psychology Journal: Practice and Research and the Society of Consulting Psychology sponsor an annual small grants competition to support applied research directly related to consulting psychology at the individual, group and/or organizational level.
+Consulting Psychology Journal: Practice and Research and the Society of Consulting Psychology (SCP) sponsor an annual small grants competition to support applied research directly related to consulting psychology at the individual, group and/or organizational level.
 A limited number of one-year grants of up to $5,000 will be made.
+Deadline to apply is Sep.
+30, 2014, midnight Pacific time.

 It is not necessary to be a member or student member of SCP to apply.